tom-h/ARDC-23-things/_things/thing-21.md

 As much as we wish everything was available in CSV or the format of our choice – most data on the web is published in different forms.
 How do you extract data from HTML?
-Use a Scraper.
+Use a web scraper!

-1. Got to [Making data on the web useful: scraping](http://schoolofdata.org/handbook/courses/scraping/) and follow the two ‘recipes’ to learn code-free Scraping in 5-10 minutes using Google Spreadsheets & Google Chrome
+1. Go to [Making data on the web useful: scraping](http://schoolofdata.org/handbook/courses/scraping/) and follow the two ‘recipes’ to learn code-free web scraping in 5-10 minutes using Google Spreadsheets & Google Chrome

 (Note: Use the Google Chrome Extension “Scraper, by dvhtn”)

-A warning about web scraping: some websites have strict terms and conditions on the use of their content.
+A warning about web scraping: for those who intend to try web scraping, beware that some websites have strict terms and conditions on the use of their content.
 In case of copyrighted materials, a user must obtain permission from copyright holders to reuse materials.

 **If you have time or just love data dabbling:**